Damaniel/DamPBN/README.md

 - The ability to watch completed replays from the image select screen
 - An installer (and a floppy image that uses it)
 - An experimental MIDI player
-- Option screen (continue last, start/continue another)
+- Option screen (continue last, start/continue another), with configuration save
 - Periodic auto-save

 Note that the MIDI player itself isn't experimental (it's just using Allegro code), the behavior is.